alexwlchan/alexwlchan.net/src/_articles/2024/2024-07-04-command-icon.md

 ---
-layout: post
+layout: article
 date: 2024-07-04 10:23:15 +00:00
 title: Doodling with the Mac's command icon
 summary:
   Rotating a looped hook around a central point creates a surprising variety of shapes.
-tags:
+topics:
-  - generative art
+  - Generative art
-  - drawing things
+  - Drawing things
 colors:
   css_light: "#014df4"
   css_dark:  "#67a7ff"
 index:
   feature: true
-old_syntax_highlighting: true
 ---
 The command key (⌘) has been a ubiquitious part of the Mac for [over forty years][folklore].
 It was chosen by legendary icon designer Susan Kare, who picked it from a symbol dictionary -- this shape was already being used in Sweden to highlight an interesting feature on a map.